Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 5. **Error Handling**: Test invalid inputs and database errors
 6. **Security**: Verify user ownership validation and password hashing

+For the security testing, you should try Postman tests where you GET, UPDATE, or DELETE an entry that belongs to another user.
+You would log on as user 1, do a GET for `/tasks`, and record the id of an entry belonging to that user.
+You would then log on as user 2, and try to get, update, and delete the task with that ID.
+All should fail with a message that the entry was not found.
+This is how you can be sure that access control is enforced.

 ---

 ## Submission Requirements